 SEO is critical for the success of any website.
-Whether blogging, selling a product, and everything in between, your website needs to be SEO friendly.
+Whether blogging, selling a product, and everything in between, your website needs to be SEO-friendly.

 Optimizing your entire website structure for SEO is one thing, but there is one specific component that requires its own separate checklist of SEO preparation.

 No matter your website, including images in your content is a must.
-Not only do they make your content that much more presentable, but also they can be jam-packed with information.
+Not only do they make your content that much more presentable, but they can also be jam-packed with information.

 Sprinkling an image or two on every page or post on your website is not that difficult.
 But, doing so may lead to quite a hit to your website’s SEO ranking, especially if you do not take care of all the necessary SEO precautions.